 If you’re selling pharmaceuticals, that influencer’s blog post is officially an ad.
-That means that you have to follow the rules for advertising.
-The name of the drug must be included, along with the FDA-approved uses, and any risks associated with the drug.
+That means that you must follow the rules for advertising.
+You must include the name of the drug, along with the FDA-approved uses, and any risks associated with the drug.

 Links from an influencer’s blog, Instagram account, and so forth should clearly be ads if any payment changes hands.
-That means that the post should be identified as sponsored.
+That means you must identify the post as sponsored.